 Wonder Lake Fly-out Expedition – 8 Days

-One of our more popular trips, this is a one-way seven day trip through the park to Wonder Lake with a flight out by bush plane from the Kantishna Airstrip or Wonder Lake to Healy.
+One of our more popular trips, this is a one-way nine day trip through the park to Wonder Lake with a flight out by bush plane from the Kantishna Airstrip or Wonder Lake to Healy.
 Some trips go the opposite direction, flying in and mushing out.
 This trip allows for guests to get farther into the heart of the park, and spend more time at Wonder Lake near Denali.
 The price of the trip varies, and the basic rate plus airfare applies if another trip can be set up going the opposite direction.
 This trip option is popular with returning guests who are looking to see more of Denali National park.
 (Trip offered March to early April 1).
 Due to dependence upon aircraft transportation, there always is the possibility of delays due to weather.
 Guests should plan for this, with extra days both before and after the planned trip.
 This is not for guests on a very tight travel schedule with no ability to delay a day.

 $8070 plus airfare per person